mpj17/parabolamov/README.rst

 Requirements
 ============

-This is a Python 3 project, that only requires products on PyPI.
+This is a Python 3 project that only requires products on PyPI.
 Clone this project, turn the directory into a Python 3 virtual environment, install its dependencies, and run the script::